OPERATING PROCEDURES

 The Assignments team will be given the discretion to utilize the total number of points earned as criteria when making playoff assignments.
 At a time to be announced by the Board of Directors each season, members wishing to be deemed Playoff Eligible must fill out a Playoff Eligibility Worksheet outlining Performance Points earned and must return that form in accordance with the announcement.
 Once a member submits his/her worksheet they will become playoff eligible if they meet the criteria.
 Please note that playoff-eligible officials requested by a coach to officiate a specific post-season game will be given priority consideration for that assignment.

-The list sent to the UIL for Regionals and State Final Assignments will be made up of the Assignments Team, REF Committee, Observation Committee, and two individuals appointed by the BOD.
+The list sent to the UIL for Regional and State Assignments will be made up of the Assignments Team (1), REF/Observation Committee (1), and three (3) individuals appointed by the President and approved by the BOD.
 The Chairperson Person of each committee will compile their committee’s list.
 The committee chairpersons will meet, along with a board-appointed representative, to compile the list and present it to the elected board for final approval.
 The THSBOA Rep will then submit the final board-approved list to the UIL.
-Please note, the UIL is solely responsible for assignments for Regional and State Finals assignments.
+Please note, the UIL is solely responsible for assignments for State Finals assignments.
+All members of the committee will recuse themselves from consideration on the submitted list(s).

 CHANGES TO OPERATING PROCEDURES: